deoktr/raudit/README.md

 - Ensure localhost is resolved on `127.0.0.1` in `/etc/hosts`
 - Run `systemd-analyze security ...` on all systemd services and raise errors based on results
 - Ensure DNS supports DNSSEC and is secured with DoT DoH or DNSCRYPT
+- Ensure NTP is configured by running `timedatectl`
 - Ensure NTP is configured with NTS
 - Ensure logrotate is used
 - Ensure rsyslog is used